Read This First

 Prompt 3: Do a deep dive into the primary arguments made in the transcript, augmented by other relevant sources.
 Create syllogisms of the arguments if possible, clearly restate any analogies, and make any causal chains explicit.

-The section works by contrast: Homeodynamics, Morphodynamics, and Teleodynamics as a load-bearing piece, Autogenesis as a Model for the Origins of Life as a structural move, and Constraints and Information as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Homeodynamics, Morphodynamics, and Teleodynamics as a load-bearing piece, Autogenesis as a Model for the Origins of Life as a structural move, and Constraints and Information as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Homeodynamics, Morphodynamics, and Teleodynamics distinct from Autogenesis as a Model for the Origins of Life.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Homeodynamics, Morphodynamics, and Teleodynamics distinct from Autogenesis as a Model for the Origins of Life.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Argument